rrwen/twitter2mongodb-cli/README.md

 ### Logs

-The logs are in the following format:
+The logs are in the following Comma-Separated Values (CSV) format:

 * `time_iso8601`: Time and date in [ISO 8601](https://www.iso.org/iso-8601-date-and-time-format.html) format
 * `status`: Status of the log